This post may contain affiliate links.

 North Carolina

-PEN America reports that there have been 58 book bans in North Carolina over the past year, while the American Library Association’s Office for Intellectual Freedom found that between January 1 and August 31, 2023, there were at least 18 attempts to restrict access to books, amounting to about 114 books in total.
+PEN America reports that there have been 58 book bans in North Carolina over the past year, while the American Library Association’s Office for Intellectual Freedom found that between January 1 and August 31, 2023, there were at least 18 attempts to restrict access to books, totaling about 114 books.

-The most banned/challenged book was John Green’s 2005 young adult novel, “Looking for Alaska,” (the fifth most challenged book nationwide), with complaints that it shows depictions of drug and alcohol use.
+The most banned/challenged book was John Green’s 2005 young adult novel “Looking for Alaska” (the fifth most challenged book nationwide), with complaints that it depicts drug and alcohol use.
 Alice Walker’s “The Color Purple” is also targeted.

 Ohio

 Forty complaints were filed in Ohio in 2023, challenging 235 books (a 92% since 2022).
-The reasons for these bans often stem from concerns over age-appropriateness, explicit content, or differing political ideologies.
+The reasons for these bans often stem from concerns about age appropriateness, explicit content, or differing political ideologies.
 “The Handmaid’s Tale” by Margaret Atwood and “Drama” by Raina Telgemeier have faced challenges.

 Missouri